Duke University Trip to South Africa April- May 2018

 This entire page is probably too long and takes too long to load.
 I will create another page for (best) photos.
 I also will reduce the size so they can load faster.

-Jan, yes there are seals behind the birds in the photo of the rocks in Capetown.
+Jan, yes there are seals behind the birds in the photo of the rocks.

 Links to Elephants Page, Baboon Page, Bird Page, Giraffe Page, Lion and Leopard Page, Rovas Rail Page, and Miscellaneous Photos Page